The Challenges of High Pressure Common-Rail Systems

 Laboratory and field tests confirm the upgraded injection stabilizer in Cenex premium diesel fuels successfully removes and prevents IDID, including carbonaceous, soap/metal carboxylates and lacquer type deposits, as well as a dramatic reduction in fuel filter plugging while maximizing power in today’s high tech engines.

-Cenex Premium Diesel Fuels optimize performance with a complete, high-quality, balanced additive package, that:
+Cenex Premium Diesel Fuels come with a more complete additive package for a more complete burn that:

 Cenex Roadmaster XL® and Cenex Ruby Fieldmaster® both contain the following additives, which help maximize fuel performance, reduce downtime, extend injector and injector pump life and provide smoother, quicker starts.